IC-OS Cardio-Oncology Knowledge Certification Exam

 - c: Non-Fellowship trained applicants must have had structured educational programs extending over three years which may include CME courses, webinars, conferences, residency programs, or other forms of education.

 2. All candidates should be able to discuss their establishment and maintenance of collaborative relationships with oncologists: Prospective test takers should have a defined working relationship across disciplines.

-3. Brief letters of recommendation: Each applicant should supply at least one letter from a cardiologist and one from a collaborating oncologist.
+3. Brief letters of recommendation (MUST BE ON INSTITUTIONAL LETTERHEAD): Each applicant should supply at least one letter from a cardiologist and one from a collaborating oncologist.
 Fellowship trained applicants must submit a letter from their cardio-oncology program director.